Flood Plan — When’s the Best Time to Make One?

 Hopefully, extreme weather conditions won’t be prevalent this spring however, it is important to know your flood risk, and consider purchasing flood insurance if you are near a flood zone.
 Familiarize yourself with local emergency plans and know where to go should you need to get to higher ground, the highest level of a building, or to evacuate.

-Make a flood emergency plan and include a minimum of 3 days of food and water.
+Make a flood plan or emergency plan and include a minimum of 3 days of food and water.
 Included in your emergency preparedness kit should be a flashlight, batteries, cash, and first aid supplies.
 Stay tuned to your phone alerts, TV, or radio for weather updates and emergency instructions

 If you find yourself in the aftermath of a flood that has caused water damage to your vehicles, home or business call Advance Restoration, a team of disaster restoration specialist on call for 24/7 response, day or night.